-- Being male. - Having been frequently absent from school. - Having been permanently excluded from school. - Having experienced child maltreatment or trauma. - Having been involved in offending, such as theft or robbery.
+- Being male. - Having been frequently absent from school.

+- Having been permanently excluded from school. - Having been permanently excluded from school. - Having experienced child maltreatment or trauma. - Having been involved in offending, such as theft or robbery.

 Staff members who suspect a pupil may be vulnerable to, or involved in, serious violent crime will immediately report their concerns to the DSL.